bccp/nbodykit/docs/source/catalogs/reading.rst

 ^^^^^^^^

-The :class:`~file.HDFCatalog` object uses the :mod:`h5py` module to read HDF files.
+The :class:`~file.HDFCatalog` object uses the :mod:`h5py` module to read HDF5 files.
 The class supports reading columns stored in :class:`h5py.Dataset` objects and in :class:`h5py.Group` objects, assuming that all arrays are of the same length since the catalog has a fixed size.
 Columns stored in different datasets or groups can be accessed via their full path in the HDF file.

+**Caveats**

+- :class:`~file.HDFCatalog` attempts to load all possible datasets or groups from the HDF5 file.
+This can present problems if the data has different lengths.
+  Use the ``exclude`` keyword to explicitly exclude data that has the wrong size.

-In the example below, we load fake data from both the dataset "Data1" and from the group "Data2" in an example HDF5 file:
+In the example below, we load fake data from both the dataset "Data1" and from the group "Data2" in an example HDF5 file.
+"Data1" is a single structured numpy array with ``Position`` and ``Velocity`` columns, while "Data2" is a group storing the ``Position`` and ``Velocity`` columns separately. nbodykit is able to load both types of data from HDF5 files, and the corresponding column names are the full paths of the data in the file.

 .. ipython:: python